'It doesn't matter if it's Christmas': Hong Kong pro-democracy activists keep up protests

 China denies interfering, saying it is committed to the “one country, two systems” formula put in place at that time and blaming foreign forces for fomenting unrest.

-“I am here because I want the world to support us,” said 30-year-old Terry, in the Sha Tin mall.
-“We have been here for six months already so it makes no difference for us to be here on Christmas Day.”

-Additional reporting by Mari Saito; Writing by Marius Zaharia,; Editing by Gareth Jones and Ed Osmond
+Additional reporting by Mari Saito, Ronn Bautista, Felix Tam and Twinnie Siu; Writing by Marius Zaharia,; Editing by Gareth Jones and Ed Osmond